ShaneGH/magic-odata/docs/Features.md

 # Angular configuration

-Angular configutation differs from normal configuration in two ways
+Angular configuration differs from normal configuration in two ways

  1. Requests are executed by the angular `HttpClient` rather than the `fetch` api
  2. The `HttpClient` returns `Observable` instead of `Promise`